wp-plugins/wpsso/readme.txt

 * **Fixed** flushing of transient cache for sharing buttons on Post / Page updates.

 == Upgrade Notice ==

-= Version 2.3dev2 =

-* Added action hooks for 'wpmu_new_blog' and 'wpmu_activate_blog' to install default options (if necessary) when **multisite** blogs are added / activated.
-* Changed the update filter hook priorities from 10 to 100 in order to avoid 3rd party filters from modifying the update information.

 = 2.2 =